imagineLife/big-site/content/k8s/in-depth/authn.md

 #### Users
 The users with wich I have access to the clusters.
 Users might have different privileges across different clusters.
+Kubernetes, itself, does not deal with user accounts.
+Kubernetes gets user data from other places: files, files with certs, ldap services, etc.
+Service accounts, though, are dealt with and managed by k8s.

 #### Contexts
 Define which user account uses which cluster - something like `admin@prod` could be admin user on prod server.